aliciagorton/08-Updated-Portfolio-Homework-Professional-Materials/README.md

 5. Ensure that your portfolio is free of grammar and spelling mistakes

-#### Design

-Unfortunately, this is where it gets a little bit subjective.
-Your site should look "polished."
+### Design:  Your site should look"polished."
 Here are a few guidelines on what that means:

 * Mobile-first design
 * Choose a color palette for your site so it doesn't just look like